ananya-adhikary07/ananya-demo/README.md

 # ananya-demo
-This is my first git Repositary
+This is my first Git Repositary.
 Author - Ananya Adhikary